pointer2Alvee/complete-deep-learning/README.md

 ## 📜 complete-deep-learning
 #### 🧠 Overview
 Complete Deep Learning concepts &amp; Architectures implemented using PyTorch.
 This is a comprehensive Deep Learning roadmap and implementation using PyTorch — starting from core math foundations to state-of-the-art neural network architectures.
-The repository is designed to give a solid theoretical and practical understanding of deep learning, structured progressively to cover foundational concepts, mathematical intuition, model architectures, training, evaluation, and deployment.
+The repository is designed to give a solid theoretical and practical understanding of deep learning, structured progressively to cover foundational concepts, mathematical intuition, model architectures, training, and evaluation.

 #### 🎯 Use Cases
-- Implementing DL algorithms/models pytorch
+- Implementing DL algorithms/models/concepts using python & pytorch
-- Learning the mathematical foundation of deep learning
+- Learning & implementing the mathematical foundation of deep learning using python & pytorch
 - Learn deep learning from scratch with a mathematical + implementation-first approach
 - Study & build neural networks with PyTorch
 - Study & build DL architectures with PyTorch